 What can I do as a pilot?

 With a basic Private Pilot Certificate you can fly most smaller airplanes (up to 12,500lbs) to almost any destination of your choosing, day or night.
 If that spot below you looks interesting, you can actually land and check it out, instead of listening to the captain talk about the speck you just passed.
 You can carry passengers for pleasure, but not for profit.

 How long does it take to become a pilot?

 One can obtain a basic Sport Pilot ticket in as little as 25 hours of training.
 The standard Private Pilot Certificate requires a minimum of 40 hours of flight time and can be obtained in less than 6 months of training.

 Considering the life-long privileges you achieve with your certificate, the cost is negligible.

 The Sport Pilot certificate can be obtained for less than $5,000, but has its limitations.
 A full private pilot rating typically costs between $7,000 and $10,000, depending on the airplane you choose and the time you devote to your training.

-KDLS, the Columbia Gorge Regional Airport, is centrally located east of the Cascades.
+Thanks to being located east of the Cascades.
 This affords us many more good weather flying days than other nearby airports, especially those in the Willamette Valley.
-Yet, our proximity to the valley and even the coast gives us unprecedented access to great challenging weather training conditions.
 As a rural airport with little traffic, you won’t spend extra time and money waiting for traffic delays.
-Plus, the Cascades and the beautiful Columbia River provide a picturesque backdrop for your training.

 How can I reduce the cost of my training?